 Dearborn STEP can turn a crisis into an opportunity to help a student and family to get back on track and gain stability.

-Dearborn STEP (Short Term Educational Placement) provides a comprehensive clinical, therapeutic assessment for students in Grades 5-12 for 40 school days.
+Dearborn STEP (Short Term Educational Placement) provides a comprehensive clinical, therapeutic assessment for students in Grades 5-12 for up to 40 school days.

 These students may have struggled to be successful due to: